A-M-D-R-3-W/llmFunctionDecorator/examples/examples.md

 test_parallel_function_call()
 ```

-Modified for use with llmFunctionWrapper:
+Modified for use with llmFunctionDecorator:
 ```python
 import litellm
 import json